 - Select Delay.

-- In the Choose App & Event section, click the Choose Action Event dropdown menu and select Delay After Queue.
+- In Choose app & event, click the Action Event dropdown menu and select Delay After Queue.

 - Click Continue.

-Since these delays will queue up, the maximum number of tasks in the queue depends on the Time Delayed For value.
-For example, if you set it to one day, the maximum tasks in the queue will be 31, which means that the 32nd task created within that period will error on the delay step because the scheduled resume is too far away.
+The maximum time a task can be held for is for one month (31 days).
+Since tasks will be queued, the maximum number of tasks in the queue depends on the Time Delayed For (value) value.
+For example, if you set the delay to one day, the maximum number of tasks in the queue will be 31.
+If a 32nd task is created within that period, it will error on the delay step because the scheduled time it will be released is too far away.

-The action is not a lock that can guarantee that the steps following it will never run simultaneously.
-Slowdowns in our infrastructure and auto or manual replays after errors may cause steps to still run at the same time.
+- The Delay After Queue action does not guarantee that the steps following it will never run simultaneously.
+Slowdowns in Zapier’s infrastructure and auto or manual Zap run replays after errors may cause some steps to still run at the same time.